 i.
 Send invitations: A box will pop on the screen asking if you want to send invitations.

-5. If a student requires assistance with the scheduling process, OAS staff will assist but not
+5. If a student requires assistance with the scheduling, OAS staff will assist with the process,

-to schedule exams with fewer than five business days notice.
-An exception will be
+but will not schedule exams with fewer than five business days notice.
+An exception will

-granted for exams that have been changed by the instructor with less than five business
+be granted for exams that have been changed by the instructor with less than five

 6. Exams must be scheduled to start at the same time as the regular classroom exams.